- Common name: Vole

 - Weight: 20 to 130 g, depending on the species

 - Predators: Small mammals, birds of prey, weasels, marten, foxes, lynx

-- Habitat: Throughout Yukon depending on species
+- Habitat: Throughout the Yukon depending on species

 - Yukon: S4 or S5 (except Southern Red-backed Vole S2/S3)